-- Before parenting time, ask your DCS specialist what is expected of you during your parenting time. - Attend and be on time to parenting time.
-Your children are looking forward to seeing you! - Keep parenting time positive and focused on your children they want your attention! - Don't use this time to talk about your case, with either the supervisor or the children.
+- Before visits ask your DCS specialist what is expected of you during the visits. - Attend and be on time: your children are looking forward to seeing you! - Keep visits positive and focused on your children-they want your attention! - Don't use this time to talk about your case, with either the supervisor or the children.